 It is found that depth map data show several signal characteristics different from natural video data.
 The most intuitive one is that depth map contains a lot of smooth area with similar sample values.
 For most of the cases, the samples within the smooth area share a same depth value.
 The concept of single depth mode is to simply reconstruct the current coding unit (CU) as a smooth area with a single depth sample value.

 To reconstruct a CU coded as single depth mode, a sample candidate list is first constructed by inserting the sample candidates derived from the neighboring samples of current CU in a predefined order into the candidate list.
-As shown in Figure 30 (each circle represents a sample), the spatial neighboring samples are those five reconstructed samples around the current CU and are inserted into the candidate list in the order: (An/2, Bn/2, B0, A0 and B-1).
-In the proposed scheme, the size of the sample candidate list is fixed to 2.
-If empty entry still exists in the candidate list after the pruning and the derivation of candidates from the spatial neighboring samples, offset candidates which are derived by adding offsets to first available sample candidate will be used to fill in those empty entries.
+As shown in Figure 29 (each circle represents a sample), the spatial neighboring samples are those two reconstructed samples around the current CU and are inserted into the candidate list in the order: (An/2, Bn/2).
+If both samples are not available, a default value, in the middle of the depth dynamic range apply.
+The size of the sample candidate list is fixed to 2.
+If empty entry still exists in the candidate list, an offset candidates is derived by adding offset of 1 to the first candidate.
 After the sample candidate list is constructed, a candidate index is signaled to indicate which sample candidate is selected to fill the current CU.
-If the current CU is coded with the single depth mode, It is noted that, no residual is further coded.
+If the current CU is coded with the single depth mode, no residual is further transmitted.